-The Affordable Care Act (Obamacare) is changing the addiction/mental health recovery field.
-The field is shifting away from self-help recovery methods toward a more measureable recovery program.
+The addiction treatment field is shifting away from self-help recovery methods toward a more measurable recovery program.
 The newer methods are known as evidence-based recovery options.
 A guide to these programs from SAMHSA (Substance Abuse and Mental Health Services Administration) is shown below in #4.

 1. From Brooke Feldman: “Multiple Pathways to Recovery: It is Time That We Lead The Way”: